-Updated: 7/8/2020, 5:59:18 PM
+Updated: 9/28/2020, 10:32:47 PM

-Created: 7/8/2020, 5:59:18 PM
+Created: 9/28/2020, 10:32:47 PM

-Last Updated By: Ryan Medina
+Last Updated By: Peter Schellenbach

 Read Time: 1 minute(s)

 0 to disable buffering.
 Buffering may improve performance, and also may aid in producing cleaner output, especially if your handler displays spurious error or warning messages.
 Be sure to specify a buffer size sufficient for the content created by your handler.
 Otherwise, when the buffer exceeds the buffer size, all headers and buffered content are sent to the client, and further buffering is disabled.

 WFLUSH is used to send the complete response to the client, including all the headers and buffered content.
 The first header sent by

 Buffering is disabled by default.

-# Command Syntax
+# WSETBUFFER Syntax

 # Syntax Elements

-|BUF.SIZE||Maximum number of characters to buffer, or zero to disable buffering|
+|BUF.SIZE||Maximum number of characters to buffer, or |